What Is Frozen Shoulder?

-It’s not clear why some people develop it, but some groups are more at risk.
+It’s not clear why some people get frozen shoulder, but some groups are more at risk.

-Frozen shoulder happens more often in women than men, and you’re more likely to get it if you’re between the ages of 40 and 60.
-Your risk might also go up if you’re in the process of recovering from a medical condition like a stroke, or surgery like a mastectomy that keeps you from moving your arm.
+Frozen shoulder happens more often in women (and those designated female at birth).
+You’re more likely to get it between the ages of 40 and 60.
+Another major risk factor is being unable to move your shoulder for a long time.
+So your chances go up if you’re recovering from a medical condition like a stroke, or surgery like a mastectomy that keeps you from moving your arm.

-Certain medical conditions can increase your risk too.
+Certain medical conditions increase your risk. too.
 You may also be more likely to get frozen shoulder if you have diabetes.
 About 10% to 20% of people with diabetes get frozen shoulder.
-Other medical problems like heart disease, thyroid disease, or Parkinson’s disease are linked to frozen shoulder, too.
+Other medical problems, linked to frozen shoulder include:

-A physical exam is usually enough to diagnose frozen shoulder, but your doctor may also order imaging tests such as X-rays, ultrasound, or MRI to rule out other problems like arthritis or a torn rotator cuff that can also cause pain and limit how far it moves.
+A physical exam is usually all your doctor needs to diagnose frozen shoulder.
+But they might order imaging tests such as X-rays, ultrasound, or MRI to rule out other problems like arthritis or a torn rotator cuff.

 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen can help relieve the pain and inflammation in your shoulder.
 If they don’t help, your doctor might prescribe a stronger medication.

-If your symptoms are intense or don’t improve over time, your doctor might recommend other kinds of treatments, including:
+If your symptoms are intense or don’t improve over time, your doctor might recommend other kinds of frozen shoulder treatment, including: